 Accounts Receivables uses the formula [(Sales/30)*Days Sales Outstanding].
 If you click on the cells, you can see where these are linking to.

 Inventory uses the formula [(Cost of Goods Sold/30)*Days Inventory Outstanding].
-Cost of Goods Sold is under the Income Statement while the Days Inventory Outstanding can be found amount the Miscellaneous Assumptions.
+The cost of Goods Sold is under the Income Statement while the Days Inventory Outstanding can be found amount the Miscellaneous Assumptions.

 The other assets are linked to the Investment Acquisition Assumptions under the Assumptions tab.